Chart Color Schemes

 Employment conditions in Redlynch rank among the top 10% of areas assessed nationally

-According to Census responses, 15.7% of residents work from home.
-Key industries for employment are health care & social assistance, education & training, and retail trade.
-The area specializes in health care & social assistance, with an employment share 1.2 times the regional level.
-Agriculture, forestry & fishing employs just 2.2% of local workers, below Rest of Qld's 4.5%.
+The key industries of employment among residents are health care & social assistance, education & training, and retail trade.
+The area has a particular employment specialization in health care & social assistance, with an employment share of 1.2 times the regional level.
+In contrast, agriculture, forestry & fishing employs just 2.2% of local workers, below Regional Qld's 4.5%.
+The area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment